KSU-MS/Search-Engine-Guy/README.md

 1. Install "UV" for python

 2. Edit "ingest.py" to include the directory of files to be ingested.
 Currently anything other than a .pdf is ignored.
-PLEASE seperate your data into the desired folders, thats part of how the search algorith works.
+PLEASE seperate your data into the desired folders, thats part of how the search algorithm works.

 3. Clear the contents of "documents.json" and run "ingest.py" (this will take a while).
 Eventually I'll make it so only new content gets ingested but we're still in very early days of this project.